Andrea Petkovic: 2015: Return to the top 10

-Petkovic started her 2015 year at the Brisbane International where she was the fifth seed.
-She lost in the first round to Kaia Kanepi.
-At the Sydney International, she lost in the first round to Australian wildcard Jarmila Gajdošová.
-Petkovic was the 13th seed at the Australian Open and lost in the first round to Madison Brengle.
-However, she bounced back at the 2015 Fed Cup World Group by beating Sam Stosur and Jarmila Gajdošová.
-Due to those two wins, Petkovic helped Germany reach another semifinal after defeating Australia.
+After losing in the first rounds of Brisbane, Sydney, and the Australian Open, Petkovic bounced back at the 2015 Fed Cup World Group by beating Sam Stosur and Jarmila Gajdošová.
+Due to those two wins, Petkovic helped Germany defeat Australia and reach another semifinal.

-She followed her good form by playing at the Diamond Games as the ninth seed; she also received a bye into the second round where she saved eight match points to beat wildcard Alison Van Uytvanck.
-In the quarterfinals, she beat sixth seed Dominika Cibulková.
-In the semifinals, Petkovic beat Barbora Záhlavová-Strýcová to reach her first WTA Tour final of 2015.
-In the final, she won the title by beating Carla Suárez Navarro who withdrew before the match started due to a neck injury.
+She followed her good form by playing at the Diamond Games as the ninth seed, winning the title as Carla Suárez Navarro withdrew due to a neck injury.
 Kim Clijsters, the tournament director, stepped in unexpectedly at the last moment and beat Andrea in a single set exhibition match.
-By virtue of this success, Petkovic broke back into the top 10 for the first time since Miami in 2012.
+Due to this success, Petkovic broke back into the top 10 for the first time since Miami in 2012.

 After receiving a first round bye and suffering an early loss in Indian Wells, she reached the semifinals of the Miami Open for the second time in her career.
-Petkovic played for Germany in Fed Cup semifinals against Russia.
-She won singles match against Svetlana Kuznetsova.
-She played in the deciding doubles match alongside Sabine Lisicki, but they lost to Anastasia Pavlyuchenkova and Elena Vesnina and Germany lost 2–3.
+Petkovic played for Germany in Fed Cup semifinals where they lost to Russia.

 Petkovic withdrew from Stuttgart due to a thigh injury.
-In Madrid, she defeated Flavia Pennetta in the first round, but then withdrew from the tournament due to illness.
+In Madrid, she reached the second round before withdrawing due to illness.
 In Nürnberg, Petkovic retired in her first-round match against Yulia Putintseva due to injury.

-At the French Open, she defeated Shelby Rogers and Lourdes Domínguez Lino before losing to Sara Errani in the third round.
+She went on to reach the third round at the French Open.

 At Wimbledon, she double-bageled Shelby Rogers in the first round.
 She went on to win against Mariana Duque before losing to Zarina Diyas in the third round.